Turkish Street Food Guide: What to Eat & Where

 Lahmacun - Turkish Pizza

 Thin, crispy flatbread topped with spiced minced meat, vegetables, and herbs.
-It's rolled up with fresh parsley, onions, and lemon juice for the perfect handheld meal.
+It's rolled up with fresh parsley, onions, and lemon juice and eaten by hand.

 Eating style: Always roll it up tight and eat with your hands